Biogradska Gora

-Biogradska Gora (Биоградска Гора, [bîoɡradskaː ɡǒra]) is a forest and a national park in Montenegro within the Kolašin municipality.
-One of the UNESCO World Network of Biosphere Reserves, this area is one of the last three large virgin rainforests in Europe.
+Biogradska Gora (Биоградска Гора, [bîoɡradskaː ɡǒra]) is a forest and a national park in Montenegro within the Kolašin municipality that is recognized as one of the UNESCO World Network of Biosphere Reserves.
 The landscape is one of mountain ridges, glacial lakes, and temperate forest.

 Location

 Biogradska Gora is located in the mountainous region of Bjelasica in the central part of Montenegro between the rivers Tara and Lim, and is surrounded by three municipalities: Kolašin, Berane and Mojkovac.
 It is the most northeasterly of the five national parks in Montenegro.

 Biogradska Gora National Park

 The National Park is 54 km² in area.
 Basic elements of the Park are: untouched forest, large mountain slopes and tops over 2,000 meters high, six glacial lakes, five at an altitude of 1,820 meters and one easy accessible low land lake (Šiško, Mali Šiško, Ursulovačko, Pešica, and Ševarina) located at the very entrance to the park, Biogradsko Lake.

 Swift streams cut through scenery of Biogradska Gora, green pastures and clear lakes reflecting centennial forests.
 The Park is renowned as a unique geomorphological region and, as such, it is attractive for scientific research.
 The seat of the park is in Kolašin.
 The national park abounds in cultural and historic heritage consisting of sacral monuments national building and archeological localities.
 Numerous authentic buildings of traditional architecture are found throughout the pastures and villages next to the virgin forest reserve on the Bjelasica mountain range.